How to Write SEO Friendly Blog Posts - With A Super Simple 10 Step Checklist!Dec 15, 2021

 Most sites do this automatically these days, but if you’ve got an older site i.e., built before 2015 (when mobile responsiveness became a big thing), make sure you check your site.

-Google has a great tool for testing how mobile-friendly your site and your posts are.
+Google has a great tool for testing how mobile-friendly your site and posts are.

-Just pop the URL in this checker, and you’ll get your score and tips for fixing things if you need to.
+Just pop the URL in this checker, and you’ll get the score your blog and tips for fixing things if you need to.

 Don’t forget to fill out the strangely titled boxes at the bottom of your blog post!